jaryan77/Employee-Database/README.md

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

+### Running the Code

+1. To run this code, simply clone the repository to your local machine.

+2. You will need to have PgAdmin installed in order to run PostgreSQL.
+You can do so by following [this link](https://www.pgadmin.org/download/pgadmin-4-apt/)

+3. From there, you will be able to run queries as you see fit!